TheEliteOneShot/label_maker/README.md

     ├── ...
     ├── main.py   # Python File
-    ├── any_csv_with_correct_headers.csv  # Contacts in CSV format with correct format ├──labels.pdf  # Will generate this file
+    ├── any_csv_with_correct_headers.csv  # Contacts in CSV format with correct format ├── --> labels.pdf  # Will generate this file when program finishes
     └── ...

 <h2>OR</h2>